mcjill/ezpie/docs/README.md

 <div id="what">
   <h1> :confused: What is ezpie for?</h1>
   <p>
-  You may have seen many free websites to learn programming from right? or maybe even open-source, like <a href="https://www.freecodecamp.org/">FreeCodeCamp</a> .
+  You may have seen many free websites to learn programming from right? or maybe even open-source, like <a href="https://www.freecodecamp.org/">FreeCodeCamp</a>.
   But have you seen an open-source website which allows you to learn by contact and do challenges with other learners?
-Will if no then ezpie is your answer!
+Well if no then ezpie is your answer!
   </p>
 </div>
 <div>
   <h1> :thinking: Why only ezpie?</h1>
   <p>
-    Ezpie may not be the good choose, but what all you can learn from ezpie is worth a lot!
+    Ezpie may not be the good choose, but what you can learn from ezpie is worth a lot!
 From challenges to free 1 on 1 gmail contact learning!
   </p>
 </div>
 <div id"local">
   <h1>:computer: How to get started(locally)?</h1>
   <p>
-    Yes! you can learn ezpie directly from your laptop or any other device(not mobile of course!).
+    Yes! you can learn ezpie directly from your laptop or any other device (not mobile of course!).
 To get started follow the steps below:
     <ol>
       <li>
         clone the repo in your computer: <code>git clone https://github.com/ishaan010/ezpie.git</code>